Portfolio Requirements

 Graphic Design Portfolio Requirements

-For the Graphic Design concentration, two parts are required for a complete portfolio submission: a portfolio of original projects and a statement of interest.
+For the Graphic Design concentration, two parts are required for a complete portfolio submission: a portfolio of original creative work and a personal statement.

 Portfolio